George Floyd protests in Seattle: Riot declaration

-On this day, while Seattle police were attempting to detain looters, a white suspect was restrained with an officer's knee on his neck for 13 seconds while bystanders urged the officer to stop.
-This continued until a second officer intervened to push the first officer's knee to the suspect's back.
-This was documented on video.
+While Seattle police were attempting to detain looters, an officer restrained a white suspect, placing a knee on his neck for 13 seconds while bystanders urged the officer to stop.
+This continued, documented on video, until a second officer intervened to push the first officer's knee to the suspect's back.
 George Floyd himself had died after being restrained with a knee on his neck during an arrest.
 According to The Huffington Post, further video footage showed that the same Seattle officer had just used his knee on the neck of another white looting suspect.
+The OPA found that the officer used disproportionate force and had inappropriately sworn at and threatened protestors.
+A Black woman was also hit in the eye by a rubber bullet fired by a member of the Washington State Patrol: she claimed she had been hit seconds after holding up her sign listing victims of police violence.
+She received surgery for permanent damage to her eye, and settled a lawsuit with the state of Washington for $825,000.